FAQ's - Gutter Cleaning

 Commercial gutter cleans are far more complex to quote.
 We will arrange a time to come and see you to fully understand the requirements of the clean.

 How often should I clean out my gutters?

 Gutters perform an important function to the watertight integrity of your house which for most people is their most valuable asset.

-We believe it is best to have gutters vacuumed out at least every 12 months to avoid potential for costly water related damage problems and peace of mind when those big rain events hit.
+We believe it is best to have gutters vacuumed out at least every 12 months to avoid the potential for costly water-related damage problems and peace of mind when those big rain events hit.

-Yes we can certainly try and accommodate urgent call outs although there will be an urgent call out fee subject to location and the extent of the job.
+Yes, we can certainly try and accommodate urgent calls outs although there will be an urgent call-out fee subject to location and the extent of the job.

-Yes we will remove all of the vacuumed material from your gutter and dispose off site.
+Yes we will remove all of the vacuumed material from your gutter and dispose of it off-site.

-Can you clean if gutter guard or similar gutter blockers are in place?
+Can you clean if a gutter guard or similar gutter blockers are in place?

 Seeds from all sorts of plants can also fall through the mesh and germinate causing blockages.
-Debris then jams behind the growing plant causing even worse problems.
+The debris then jams behind the growing plant causing even worse problems.